Do you have homestead goals? Homestead goal setting is important!

 Homestead Goal Setting: Create a 1, 3, 5, and 10-year Plan

-Consider which goals are shorter term and which ones are longer term.
+Consider which goals are shorter-term and which ones are long term.
 Make a list of goals for your first year (3, 5, and 10 years too if you want).

 Some ideas for first year homesteading are: